CROSSWORDS: Ashland.news

 • The grid is the layout of letter and dark squares.

-Examples on right: mini, criss-cross; below: American, cryptic
+Examples on right: mini, free form (aka criss-cross); below: American, cryptic

 • American grid